kdog0625/chat-space/README.md

 ### Association
-- has_many : groups_users,through: :messages
+- has_many :messages
-- has_many : groups_users
+- has_many :groups_users
-- belongs_to :user
+- has_many :users　through: :groups_users